 “I don’t know what you mean, I was just getting some rabbits for me family.
 You know, breakfast?
 I don’t believe the conies belong to anyone?”

 “That’s not nice Samuel, stealing and now lying to me.
 How are the blades?
 Getting heavy yet?”

 Samuel winced again as he shifted his position.

 “How did she know my name?
-Must of caught one of the lads.
-A young girl, they sent a young girl, I am not sure if I should be insulted,” and then he mumbled “This will be short work.”
+Must have caught one of the lads.
+A young girl, they sent a young girl, I am not sure if I should be insulted,” and then he mumbled, “This will be short work.”

 A sack came tumbling through the broken window frame and partially snagged on a nail.
 The contents spilled, making sick wet thuds as the beaten shapes rolled across the stone floor.